open-cogsci/osdoc/content/neurospin2015.md

 menuclass: external
 permalink: /neurospin2015/
 ext_url: /neurospin2015
+author: Sebastiaan Mathôt
 ---

-This tutorial is part of an OpenSesame workshop that will take place at the Cognitive Neuroimaging Unit in the NeuroSpin center on 13 Jan 2015, 9:30.
+This tutorial is part of an OpenSesame workshop that will take place at the Cognitive Neuroimaging Unit in the NeuroSpin center on January 13 2015, 9:30.

 %--
 figure: